 “And they were all drowned except Blodeuwedd herself, and her Gwydion overtook.
 And he said unto her, ‘I will not slay thee, but I will do unto thee worse than that.
 For I will turn thee into a bird; and because of the shame thou hast done unto Llew Llaw Gyffes, thou shalt never show thy face in the light of day henceforth; and that through fear of all the other birds.
 For it shall be their nature to attack thee, and to chase thee from wheresoever they may find thee.
 And thou shalt not lose thy name, but shalt be always called Blodeuwedd.’
 Now Blodeuwedd is an owl in the language of this present time, and for this reason is the owl hateful unto all birds.
 And even now the owl is called Blodeuwedd.”

 In another tale[i], the poet Taliesin asks an Owl about her origins.
 “She swears by St. David” that she’s the daughter of the Lord of Mona, and that Gwydion son of Don transformed her into an Owl.

-There’s one final Owl tale found in the Mabinogion, in the story of How Culhwch Won Olwen.
+There’s a final Owl tale in the Mabinogion–in the story of How Culhwch Won Olwen.
 While searching for the missing Mabon[ii], some of Arthur’s men are forced to seek out the five oldest living animals and inquire as to his whereabouts.
-When the men eventually do meet up with the Owl, they discover that the bird does not know of the Mabon’s exact location either.
-The Owl does know of an animal even older than itself, however, and propels the seekers further along their journey.
+When they eventually do meet the Owl, they discover the bird does not know of the Mabon’s location either.
+The Owl knows of an animal even older than itself, however, and propels the seekers further along their journey.